 Sonoma County Library invites you to document, share, and preserve the record of living through these remarkable times.

 We are experiencing a defining moment in history.
 Your contributions will become a part of the collective memory.

-These primary sources will be shared with our community through our website, in our digital collections, and with our online partners such as Online Archive of California, Calisphere, Internet Archive, and the Digital Public Library of America.
+These primary sources are viewable now in our digital collections and will also be available through our online partners such as Online Archive of California, Calisphere, Internet Archive, and the Digital Public Library of America.